 Most mild cases of folliculitis usually go away on their own within 2 weeks.
 There are some things you can do at home to help the healing process and to prevent the infection from spreading, such as:

-More severe or lasting cases may need to be treated with antibiotic or antifungal creams prescribed by your doctor.
-Call your doctor if the infection doesn’t go away on its own after 2 weeks, comes back, becomes worse, or if you have a fever over 101 degrees Fahrenheit / 38.3 degrees Celcius.
-It may be a more severe case of folliculitis, or it may be something else altogether, such as heat rash.
+More severe or lasting cases may need to be treated with antibiotic or anti-fungal creams prescribed by your doctor.
+Call your doctor if the infection doesn’t go away on its own after 2 weeks, comes back, becomes worse, or if you have a fever over 101 degrees Fahrenheit / 38.3 degrees Celsius.
+It may be a more severe case of folliculitis, or it may be something else altogether, such as a heat rash.

 There is no vaccine for folliculitis.
 The best way to prevent folliculitis is to avoid irritating the skin and to keep your skin clean:

 - Bathe or shower daily and after sweating